 •· if the property owner has improperly or poorly cleared

 the sidewalk, driveway, step(s), parking lot or other pavement,

 •· if icy conditions form in a depressed portion of the sidewalk

 •· if snow or ice melts and refreezes into patches of ice causing

 •· if gutters and leaders are improperly directed to an area where

 ice forms, resulting in a slip and fall.

 The property owner may be a homeowner, commercial property owner, a private company or municipality.

 It is important that you take photographs of the snowy and icy condition and contact an attorney experienced in such cases.
-Cohen & Cohen Law Group, P.C., is a law firm experienced in handling cases involving slips and falls on snow and ice.
+COHEN & COHEN PERSONAL INJURY LAWYERS, P.C., is a law firm experienced in handling cases involving slips and falls on snow and ice.

-At Cohen & Cohen Law Group, P.C., we understand the complexities of snow and ice cases and have the experience and resources to retain weather experts, engineers and others, to properly represent our clients and protect their interests.
+At COHEN & COHEN PERSONAL INJURY LAWYERS, P.C., we understand the complexities of snow and ice cases and have the experience and resources to retain weather experts, engineers and others, to properly represent our clients and protect their interests.